sporto/elm-tutorial/fetching_resources/fetching_players.md

 # Fetching players

-Next we will fetch the list of player from the fake api.
+The next step is to fetch the list of player from the fake api.

 ## Main Model